Strumenta/kolasu-languageserver-library/README.md

 From here on, development can focus on implementing [language features].
 For now, only `definition`, `references` and `documentSymbols` are implemented and tested.

-Many issues exist in this repository with considerations on where to take this project next.
+Many issues exist on the Github repository with considerations on where to take this project next.
-The `development` branch already contains some code that goes in this direction.

 ### Initialization